 No. The courses are for anyone who is interested in learning about the musical details of film music, regardless of whether you are a composer, teacher, performer, researcher, journalist, or enthusiast.

-The goal is not to imitate Williams but to understand many of the most common harmonic techniques in his action-music.
-The course therefore attempts to show the breadth of Williams’ techniques, how to combine them, how to use them in new compositions, and provides compositional exercises for practice.
+The goal is not to imitate these scores but to understand many of the most common harmonic techniques in this action-music.
+The course therefore attempts to show the breadth of techniques used, how to combine them, how to use them in new compositions, and provides compositional exercises for practice.